OneSignal

 Data Tags

 Apphud sends the following payload in each event.
-Despite default tags, there are advanced tags, which are only being sent when Advanced Tags option is enabled in integration settings.
+In addition to default tags, advanced tags are sent only when the Advanced Tags option is enabled in the integration settings.

 Default Tags